 Before committing to a mortgage lender, start by shopping around for the lowest interest rate on the market.
 A good place to start is one of the best online mortgage lenders, as their rates are often rock bottom.

-Or look at getting a mortgage with a credit union.
-For a credit union with stellar rates, Meridian is our top choice: their 5-year, closed fixed-rate mortgage is phenomenal at 2.59%, but they also offer a 5-year, closed variable rate mortgage at 2.90%.
-It’s hard to beat those numbers, and as a provincially-regulated financial institution, Meridian has more flexibility than traditional banks when it comes to the mortgages they offer and approve.
+Or look at getting a mortgage with a credit union like Meridian.
+As a provincially-regulated financial institution, Meridian has more flexibility than traditional banks when it comes to the mortgages they offer and approve.
 That means if you are worried about passing the mortgage stress test, Meridian will work with you to find flexible solutions, making it easier to afford your dream home.

 Another consideration: should I get a fixed or variable mortgage?
 Again, this comes down to your goals and financial situation.
 If you prefer stability and knowing exactly what your mortgage payment will be every month, you may want to lock-in at a fixed-rate that will never change (at least, until the term is up).
 So if variable rates are going up and your financial situation has nose-dived, making the switch to a fixed-rate mortgage may be in your best interest.
 That way, you can make a budget that will help you live within your means.